xmartlabs/stock/README.md

   );
 ```

+In this example, `Fetcher` type is exactly the `SourceOfTruth` type.
+If you need to use multiple types, you can use the [`mapTo` extension](#use-different-types-for-fetcher-and-sourceoftruth).

 _Note: to the proper operation, when `write` is invoked with new data, the source of truth has to emit the new value in the `reader`._

 ### 3. Create the `Stock`